 De Anbragtes Vilkår (an organisation working with children in care) works to improve the living conditions for children and young people who are placed outside the home.
 Egmont has supported since the inception, and today De Anbragtes Vilkår is a respected organisation whose voice is heard all the way to the Danish Parliament.

-Barn der cykler
+Barn der cykler/ Child biking

 Support for children and young people